Skip to Content

 Do users interact with your website as you intended?
 If they don’t, can they still find what they seek?
 What links prompt them to click?
 Do they see your calls to action?

 Data is at hand to help answer these key questions about what visitors actually do on your site.
-Here are five methods for gathering that data.
+Here are three methods for gathering that data.

 If you’re running digital advertisements – and they’re working – the landing page for those ads will show up high on the list because the ads are driving visits to your website.
 A blog that ranks well in organic search might appear in this report, which offers insight into how well that blog attracts traffic.